anatoliykhait/anatoliykhait/research.md

 Breaking of ocean waves is the dominant mechanism to dissipate kinetic energy conserved in the ocean as a result of its interaction with the atmosphere.
-Destabilization of a single wave crest appears due to wave inability to carry the required energy flux.
+Destabilization of a single wave crest appears due to inability of wave to carry the required energy flux.
 Recently it was shown that energetic criterion of wave stability can be reduced to kinematics of fluid particles and wave crests, which itself was found to be unexpectidly complicated.
-Moreover, kinematics of extreme waves has a dominant contribution to the loading on coastal and offshore structures.
+Moreover, kinematics of extreme waves contributes dominantly to the loading on coastal and offshore structures.

 <br clear="all">